blueSparrow2000/multi-object-gravity-simulator/README.md

 # Multi Object Gravity Simulator
-A simple gravity simulator in python
+A simple 2D gravity simulator made from scratch!
+Created with python.

 ## How to run
 * Suggest IDE(like pyCharm) to run the simulation.